 Throughout your day, schedule phone downtime.
 Do absolutely anything at this time that isn’t checking your phone.
 You can use Apple’s Downtime feature to make this a regular practice.

 You don’t have to be rigorous and go all-in like a digital detox for this one.
 Just take a few hours off from your phone.

 If this doesn’t suit you, you can block applications that squeeze most of your time and energy with app timers set on your phone.
 I follow this for WhatsApp, Instagram, and Netflix.

 This is a fun exercise to do, especially in the summers.
 Try to be as idle as possible and to not check your phone constantly.
 Observe.
 Maybe you’ll get some writing done too.

 34. Read An Author You Detest Or Are Averse To

 If there is one author you don’t like, read them.
 If there are many, try to read as much as you can.
 Sit with an open mind.

-You can also do an exercise wherein you follow authors from the opposite gender and with opposing viewpoints on social media, on their book, or their work.
+You can also do an exercise wherein you follow authors from the opposite gender and with opposing viewpoints on social media, on their book or on their work.
 This can help you challenge your world-view and open yourself up to new perspectives.

 I, for example, didn’t agree with everything author and blogger Mark Manson had to say.
 But, this summer I decided to give one of his famous books The Subtle Art of Not Giving a Fuck a try.